 DNSAfrica never reimburses payments with one exception for credit card payments, being in case of fraud duly reported to the police.
 Any outstanding amount may be assigned to other domains.

-Any consequences of the use of a domain name and its contents (web sites, mails, or any other FQDN that ends with the registered domain name), including civil, commercial and criminal consequences, are borne exclusively by the domain registrant's admin and/or billing contact.
+Any consequences of the use of a domain name and its contents (web sites, e-mails, or any other FQDN that ends with the registered domain name), including civil, commercial and criminal consequences, are borne exclusively by the domain registrant's admin and/or billing contact.

 Please also read our disclaimers.